Frijol/climate-change/GLOSSARY.md

 ## Keeling's curve
 The mapping of background carbon concentrations on Mauna Loa which by 1962 showed that ~half the CO2 from fossil fuel burning was accumulating in the air.

+## kerogen
+impure oil-rich gunk that can be extracted from shale to make shale oil

 ## kWh
 kilowatt hour, the product of the power transmitted in kilowatts and the time in hours